The Best Ways to Cope with Holiday Depression

 - Increase in obligations and responsibilities: Holiday parties (maybe not this year), Christmas shopping, holiday cooking, end of year work responsibilities and day-to-day family responsibilities can take a toll on a person.
 I find that not only is it “the most wonderful time of the year," but also the busiest time of the year.
 Again, there is a cognitive dissonance between enjoying the holidays and feeling harried and stressed.
 This can often lead to anxiety and mood changes, especially when the expectations don’t measure up to reality.

 - Financial strain: Money is a significant source of stress during the holidays.
 The commercialization of the holidays is real.
 We have Black Friday right after the day that we give thanks to help businesses avoid being in the red.
 None the less, most of us are guilty of equating a good holiday season with presents and decorations which cost money.
-The holiday season is difficult, especially this year when many have lost employment due to the pandemic.
+The holiday season is difficult, especially this year with our current economic climate.

 - Seasonal affective disorder: This is a real condition that occurs during the winter months.
 People experience depression during a specific time of the year, often having no particular trigger, and after the season is over, they slowly start to feel better.
 However, during that period when they are depressed, it can be debilitating and impair their ability to partake in day to day functioning, much less take part or enjoy holiday celebrations.